 Before the Youth Court

-For more serious offending, the process will depend on the age of the child or young person:
+The Judge will have received special training to deal with young people.
+The process will depend on the age of the child or young person:

 - Most young people in the Youth Court will be between 14-16 years old, however 12 and 13 year olds will be included if they are charged with particularly serious offences.